 Now we are ready to apply super-translations on the Einstein coordinates $x^\mu$ and metric in \eqref{ASG metric}, to introduce the BMS observers.
 A generic super-translation is generated by the following vector fields \cite{BMS,Sachs}:

 in which $f$ is a function of coordinates on the sphere, i.e. $f(z,\bar z)$.
 The ``$\cdots$" denotes extra terms that are sub-leading in orders in $r$, which are not important in the analysis in this paper.
-Applying such an infinitesimal transformation on the coordinates $x^\mu$ and the metric \eqref{ASG metric} results to the new coordinates $x'^\mu=x^\mu+\zeta^\mu$ and the metric below\footnote{For simplicity, we keep our discussion around the Minkowski space-time in Einstein coordinates.
+Applying such an infinitesimal transformation on the coordinates $x^\mu$ and the metric \eqref{ASG metric} results in the new coordinates $x'^\mu=x^\mu+\zeta^\mu$ and metric below\footnote{For simplicity, we keep our discussion around the Minkowski space-time in Einstein coordinates.
 In other words, we only focus on $\delta C_{zz}$ and $\delta C_{\bar z \bar z}$, not the $C_{zz}$ and $C_{\bar z \bar z}$ themselves.
 Equivalently, one can use the GM analysis in the literature and simply put $C_{zz}=C_{\bar z \bar z}=0$.
 However, this simplification is just fixing the clock synchronization convention \emph{before} the GW to be the Einstein convention.
-The analysis in this paper is independent of this convention, as it should be.} via $g'_{\mu\nu}=g_{\mu\nu}-\mathcal{L}_{_\zeta} g_{\mu\nu}$ ($\mathcal{L}$ is the Lie derivative):
+The analysis in this paper is independent of this convention, as it should be.} via $g'_{\mu\nu}=g_{\mu\nu}-\mathcal{L}_{_\zeta} g_{\mu\nu}$:

 We have denoted the new coordinates with prime to carefully distinguish the new family of observers associated with them.
 The observers associated with the new coordinates $x'^\mu$ are called \emph{BMS observers}.
-The new functions in the BMS metric \eqref{BMS observer} are related to the $f(z,\bar z)$ by the following constraints:
+The new functions in the new metric \eqref{BMS observer}, the BMS metric, are related to the $f(z,\bar z)$ by the following constraints: